DocKylin: A Large Multimodal Model for Visual Document Understanding with Efficient Visual Slimming

 \section{Methodology}

-As illustrated in Fig.~\ref{fig:model}, similar to many multimodal large language models (MLLMs), our architecture also incorporates an image encoder, an MLP layer that aligns the visual modality to the language modality, and a LLM.
-Building on this framework, DocKylin includes the following enhancements: Images are preprocessed by the Adaptive Pixel Slimming module before being fed to the image encoder, which removes redundant regions and reduces resolution while increasing the proportion of informative pixels. \textbf{2)} A more lightweight and flexible image encoder by capping the maximum number of pixels instead of fixing resolutions. \textbf{3)} A Dynamic Token Slimming (DTS) module handles the visual tokens produced by the visual encoder and MLP layer.
+As illustrated in Fig.~\ref{fig:model}, the architecture of DocKylin incorporates an image encoder, an MLP layer that aligns the visual modality to the language modality, and a LLM.
+Building on this framework, DocKylin introduces the following enhancements: \textbf{1)} An Adaptive Pixel Slimming (APS) module preprocesses images before they are fed into the image encoder, which can remove redundant regions and reduce resolution while increasing the proportion of informative pixels. \textbf{2)} A more lightweight and flexible image encoder by capping the maximum number of pixels instead of fixing resolutions. \textbf{3)} A Dynamic Token Slimming (DTS) module handles the visual tokens produced by the visual encoder and MLP layer.
 DTS further removes nonessential tokens to enhance both performance and efficiency.
-We provide a detailed description of these improvements in the following.

 In this paper, terms like `redundant' and `nonessential' refer to areas that can be masked without altering the document's overall meaning, allowing both humans and models to answer questions correctly.
 Examples include the background of the document or color blocks in bar charts.